-- (a) Best estimate.
+- (a) BestFatalityEstimate.
 The UCDP Best estimate consist of the aggregated most reliable numbers for all incidents of one-sided violence during a year.
 If different reports provide different estimates, an examination is made as to what source is most reliable.
-If no such distinction can be made, UCDP as a rule include the lower figure given. - (b) Low estimate.
+If no such distinction can be made, UCDP as a rule include the lower figure given. - (b) LowFatalityEstimate.
 The UCDP Low estimate consists of the aggregated low estimates for all incidents of one-sided violence during a year.
-If different reports provide different estimates and a higher estimate is considered more reliable, the low estimate is also reported if deemed reasonable. - (c) High estimate.
+If different reports provide different estimates and a higher estimate is considered more reliable, the low estimate is also reported if deemed reasonable. - (c) HighFatalityEstimate.
 The UCDP High estimate consists of the aggregated high estimates for all incidents of one-sided violence during a year.
 If different reports provide different estimates and a lower estimate is considered more or equally reliable, the high estimate is also reported if deemed reasonable.
 If there are incidents when there is some uncertainty about what party have been involved, these may also be included in the high estimate.

-Government Actor.
+IsGovernmentActor.
 For some purposes it may be necessary to disaggregate between government and non-governmental actors in the dataset.
-This variable records if the actor is the government of a state.
+This variable records if the actor is the government of a state and is coded as 1 for government actors and 0 for non-governmental actors.

 Location.
 The geographical country/countries where the one-sided violence is observed in a given year.
-Location is a string variable, listing all countries in which the actor is active in alphabetical order.
+Location is a string variable, listing all countries in which the actor is active.
 More detailed information about the location for each actor is available in the UCDP database www.ucdp.uu.se/database.

-GWNOLoc.
+GWNOLocation.
 This field contains the country code(s) for the state(s) listed in the Location variable.
 Thus, it lists the country codes for the primary party/parties in the conflict.
-GWNoloc is a string variable, where the numbers are separated by a comma (',').
+GWNOLocation is a string variable, where the numbers are separated by a comma (',').
+A full list of country codes is available in the UCDP Dyadic Dataset Codebook (Themnér, 2012).